Ibrahim778/QuickMenuReborn/README.md

 ### VDSuite

-1. Either follow instructions for vitaSDK but using the vdsuite stubs or,
+1. Either follow instructions for vitaSDK but using the vdsuite stubs (recommended) or,
 1. Clone Repo
+1. Find the proper yml file and generate stubs
 1. Build with cmake and use target install_vdsuite

 For usage see usage.md